 Before choosing vacation rental management as a career path, it’s important to understand what your role and key responsibilities would be.
 As a short-term rental manager, you will be responsible for managing your clients’ vacation rentals.

-After you have completed the required training for how to become a property manager, your day-to-day responsibilities will include:
+After you have completed the required training for, your day-to-day responsibilities will include:

 Depending on the range of services you decide to offer, you may be expected to do more in addition to the tasks above.